kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

-While cascading preemptions are inevitable in some cases (e.g. if high priority preemptor workload has very strict placement requirements), in general if there are multiple options of scheduling a higher priority workload with preemptions, with some of them being expected to cause cascading preemptions and others not, the later should be chosen.
+While cascading preemptions are inevitable in some cases (e.g. if high priority preemptor workload has very strict placement requirements), in general if there are multiple options of scheduling a higher priority workload with preemptions, with some of them being expected to cause cascading preemptions and others not, we will try to choose the later.
+However, due to computational cost of searching the potential space, this is not a hard rule, but rather a goal that we will try to optimize for.

 ### High-level approach